 - Lens Height: The vertical distance between the furthest top and bottom edges of the lens shape.
 Sometimes referred to as the “B” measurement.

-Shapes, Types, and Materials of Glasses Frames
+Shapes, Types, and Materials

 - Plastic: There are a few options for plastic materials: standard, high-quality acetate, and R90.
 Plastic is an excellent choice for those who require a hypoallergenic frame.